There’s nothing worse than stumping up for insurance only to find the insurer doesn’t pay out when there’s a claim.

-The same principal applies to post expiry/cancellation date work.
+The same principal applies to post expiry/cancellation work.
 If you’re hit with a claim after your policy’s stopped, it’s not covered – even if it relates to work you did when your insurance was up and running.

-It’s that claims made thing again you see.
+It’s that ‘claims made’ thing again, you see.
 To make sure your past work is covered, either keep your policy going or stop it and buy some run-off cover.

 Business activity.
-Insurers can only cover the work you do, and that which they’re aware of.
+Insurers can only cover the work you do, and what they’re aware of.
 For example, if you’ve declared you do IT consultancy but you also do a bit of accountancy on the side, and you’re sued for making a hash of a client’s books, your policy won’t cover it.